davethomasthewendysguy/MTV-Remote-Control/README.md

 v0.76 - Now next video shown will be the next in order after the last guessed instead of the lowest non-guessed video index.
 Will loop around to beginning if need be.

 v0.77 - About screen added.

+v0.8 - Rework to embeds to use YouTube API instead of Iframe element.